Chart Color Schemes

 Walgett - Lightning Ridge has shown very soft population growth performance across periods assessed by AreaSearch

-Walgett-Lightning Ridge's population is 5,799 as of November 2025, indicating a growth of 265 people since the 2021 Census which reported a population of 5,534.
-This increase reflects an estimated resident population of 5,784 in June 2024 and seven validated new addresses added subsequently.
-The population density is 0.20 persons per square kilometer.
-The area's growth rate of 4.8% since the 2021 Census exceeds that of its SA3 area (2.6%) and SA4 region, positioning it as a growth leader in the region.
+Walgett - Lightning Ridge's population is approximately 5,799 as of November 2025.
+This figure represents an increase of 265 people since the 2021 Census, which recorded a population of 5,534.
+The growth is inferred from the estimated resident population of 5,784 in June 2024 and an additional seven validated new addresses since the Census date.
+This results in a population density ratio of 0.20 persons per square kilometer.
+Walgett - Lightning Ridge's 4.8% growth since the 2021 census exceeds that of the SA3 area (2.6%) and the SA4 region, indicating it as a growth leader in the region.
 Natural growth contributed approximately 70.3% of overall population gains during recent periods.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former.

 Frequently Asked Questions - Population